AdobeDocs/journeys.en/help/using/api/journeys-apis.md

 ---
 # Get started with journeys APIs

-## About the Capping and Throttling APIs
+## About Capping and Throttling APIs

 When configuring a datasource or an action, you establish a connection to a system to either retrieve additional information to use in your journeys or send messages or API calls.